stanlymt/retro-paddle-ball/README.md

 *This update represents months of development and transforms Retro Paddle Ball into the most complete paddle ball experience ever created.*

+---

 ## 🙋 FAQ

+**What makes this different from other paddle ball games?**
+The revolutionary power-up system and strategic depth!
+With 10 unique power-ups, three distinct game modes (including turn-based Squash Duel), and dynamic audio, this transforms the classic arcade experience into a modern strategic masterpiece.

 **Why paddle ball?**
 Because it's simple, nostalgic, and just enough of a challenge to build well across platforms.
+Plus, my kids asked me to build something like the games they play on RetroArch!

+**What's new in the Power UP Update?**
+Everything!
+10 strategic power-ups, a new Squash Duel mode, dynamic music, 15+ sound effects, comprehensive help system, and enhanced controls.
+It's the biggest evolution in the game's history.

 **Can I contribute or suggest features?**
 Absolutely.
 Use the Discussions tab or raise an issue.
 Feature suggestions from kids get bonus points!